juliourena/Labs/README.md

 You can use any Command & Control tool, this example is based on Covenant for simplification.

-In order to install covenant we will use a Ubuntu Server (Azure Image Ubuntu Server 18.04 LTS), the process to install the ubuntu server are not part of this tutorial.
+In order to install covenant we will use a **Ubuntu Server (Azure Image Ubuntu Server 18.04 LTS)**, the process to install the ubuntu server are not part of this tutorial.

 Once you installed Ubuntu Server make sure to have open ports: (22,80,443,8000) and connect to install dotnet (dotnet is used to build & run Covenant):

 ### Installation

+Covenant use dotnet, in order to install Covenant we need to 1st install dotnet.

 Be sure to install the dotnet core version 2.2 SDK!
 Covenant does not yet support dotnet core 3.0, and the SDK is necessary to build the project (not just the runtime).